PipedreamHQ/pipedream/docs/docs/code/nodejs/sharing-code/README.md

 ```

 Click **Test** to verify the step is working as expected.
-Only tested actions are publishable.
+Only actions that have been successfully tested are to be published.

 Then open the menu in the top righthand corner of the code step and select **Publish to My Actions**: